Nimayak11/GenSolve_Curvetopia/README.md

 To run locally and to view the symmetries detected, you'll need to download the files of the repository and then run the Adobe_main python file.<br/>

 Otherwise you can directly use the website.<br/><br/>
-For demo, input from the images folder yield the optimal output but you can also run the codes on any other file of your choice.
+For demo, input from the images folder yield the optimal outputs but you can also run the code on any other file of your choice.